 Rather than trying to follow my directions word for word, I suggest just playing around with the materials and seeing what you like!
 It may take a flower or two to get the hang of it and figure out what styles or color combinations you like, but it is virtually impossible to mess up.
 Every different wrap or fold or experiment creates an interesting flower all its own.

-DIY Twig and Tissue Paper Spring Flower Instructions:
+Twig and Tissue Paper DIY Flower Instructions:

 - Tear brightly-colored tissue paper into small strips